-How to set up and use Zoom on Apple Watch
+Make your Apple Watch easier to read with the Zoom Accessibility feature

 - Tap on Accessibility.

+- Tap the switch next to Zoom to the green 'on' position.

+Tap the + or - buttons to increase or decrease the maximum zoom level.

-To disable Zoom, repeat the same steps and toggle Zoom to OFF.
+To disable Zoom, repeat the same steps and toggle Zoom to OFF (gray).

 How to enable Zoom using the Apple Watch app for iPhone